a440creative/sites-that-jam/content/blog/hello-world/index.md

 ---
 templateKey: blog-post
-title: Hello World
+title: My Revised Title
-date: "2015-05-01T22:12:03.284Z"
+date: 2015-05-01T22:12:03.284Z
-description: "Hello World"
+description: Hello World

 ---
 This is my first post on my new fake blog!
-How exciting!
+How mesmerising!

 I'm sure I'll write a lot more interesting things in the future.